rm-hull/barebones-toolchain/README.md

-# Barebones i686-elf cross compiler
+# Barebones i686-elf & ARMv7-eabi cross-compiler & toolchain

-This repo provides a stand-alone barebones gcc cross-compiler for i686 (32-bit) architectures.
-There are two flavors, 32- and 64-bit depending on your host environment.
-The correct one is chosen when the `setenv.sh` script is run.
+This repo provides a stand-alone barebones gcc cross-compiler for i686 (32-bit ELF) and ARMv7 (eabi) architectures.
+There are two platform flavors, 32- and 64-bit depending on your host environment.
+The correct one is automatically chosen when the `setenv.sh` script is run.

 ## Provided versions